dura-sh/dura.earth/docs/sureties.md

 ### Lack of Transcript Consistency

-In a group conversation, there is no guarantee that all recipients have received the same messages.
-For example, if xcesiv is in a conversation with Whimzyy and Dochughes, he could send different messages to Whimzzy and Dochughes, or could send some messages to Whimzzy but not Dochughes, or vice versa.
+In a group conversation, thise is no guarantee that all recipients have received the same messages.
+For example, if Dochughes is in a conversation with Whimzyy and xcesiv, he could send different messages to Whimzzy and xcesiv, or could send some messages to Whimzzy but not xcesiv, or vice versa.

 Solving this is, in general, a hard problem, particularly in a protocol which does not guarantee in-order message delivery.
 For now it remains the subject of future research.